beandeau>

 Neural basis of social perception: from faces to complex social scenes, Profs.
 V. Goffaux (UCLouvain) & S. Hagen (KU Leuven)

-• Fast face-selective responses in prefrontal face patches of the macaque, Eline Mergan (KU Leuven)
+• Fast face-selective responses in prefrontal face patches of the macaque, Dr. Eline Mergan (KU Leuven)

-• Orientation selectivity of face processing: from V1 to category-selective cortex, Valerie Goffaux (UCLouvain)
+• Orientation selectivity of face processing: from V1 to category-selective cortex, Prof. Valerie Goffaux (UCLouvain)

-• Social cognition in higher-order cortical brain regions, Elahe’ Yargholi (KU Leuven)
+• Social cognition in higher-order cortical brain regions, Dr. Elahe’ Yargholi (KU Leuven)

 15:50-16:20 Coffee break